 Not a predictor of demand

 It’s important to note that a break-even analysis is not a predictor of demand.
-It won’t tell you what your sales are going to be, or how many people will want what you’re selling.
-It will only tell you how many units you need to sell in order to break even.
-It’s also important to note that demand isn’t stable.
-As you change your price, the number of people willing to buy your product will change as well.
+It won’t tell you what your sales are going to be or how many people will want what you’re selling.
+It will only tell you the amount of sales you need to make to operate profitably.

 Dependent on reliable data

 Sometimes costs fall into both fixed and variable categories.
 This can make calculations complicated and you’ll likely need to wedge them into one or the other.
-For example, you may have a baseline labour cost no matter what, as well as an additional labour cost top that could fluctuate based on how much product you sell.
+For example, you may have a baseline labor cost no matter what, as well as an additional labor cost that could fluctuate based on how much product you sell.

 The accuracy of your break-even point depends on accurate data.
-If you don’t feed good data into the formula, you won’t get a reliable result.
+If you don’t feed good data into a break-even formula, you won’t get a reliable result.

 The break-even point formula is simplistic.
 Many businesses have multiple products with multiple prices.
 It won’t be able to pick up that nuance.
 You’ll likely need to work with one product at a time or estimate an average price based on all the products you might sell.
 If this is the case, it’s best to run a few different scenarios to be better prepared.

 It also doesn’t take the future into account.
-Break-even analysis only looks at here and now.
-If your raw materials cost doubles next year, your break-even point will be a lot of higher unless you raise your prices.
+Break-even analysis only looks at the here and now.
+If your raw material costs double next year, your break-even point will be a lot higher, unless you raise your prices.
 If you raise your prices, you could lose customers.
 This delicate balance is always in flux.

 As a new entrant to the market, you’re going to affect competitors and vice versa.
 They could change their prices, which could affect demand for your product, causing you to change your prices too.
 If they grow quickly and a raw material you both use becomes more scarce, the cost could go up.